 An organization of which all students are members is the Student-Faculty Government of the School of Nursing.
-The purpose of this organization is to foster student-faculty cooperation and unity, develop and support student government, stimulate a sense of individual responsibility and loyalty, and uphold the ideals and standards of the School and the nursing profession.
-The Executive Council, composed of elected officers, class and affiliated school representatives, the Dean of the School, and selected faculty representatives, guide the organization.
+The purpose of this organization is to foster student-faculty co-operation and unity, develop and support student government, stimulate a sense of individual responsibility and loyalty, and uphold the ideals and standards of the School and the nursing profession.
+The Executive Council, composed of elected officers, class and affiliated school representatives, the Director of Counseling, the Dean of the School, and selected faculty representatives, guide the organization.